tanveer-12/tanveer-12/README.md

-- 👋 Hi, I’m @tanveer-12 aka tanveer
+- 👋 Hey there, I’m @tanveer-12 aka tanveer
 - 👀 I’m passionate about learning new skills and technology!
 - 🌱 I’m currently learning Front-end Web development
 - 💞️ I’m looking forward to collaborate on designing and maintaining websites